 The interior of the schoolhouse retains a gallery at the south end of the building.
 Door moldings, wood dado and wooden balustrades in the gallery which appear to be original are still in place as well as turn-of-the-century ceiling light fixtures.

+Significance

-SCHEDULE "E" TO BY-LAW NUMBER 118-80 REASONS FOR DESIGNATION (20 Peter Street, Markham) Significance $\sim$ $\sim$ .,3 The house at 20 Peter Street, Markham, is recommended for designation for architectural reasons as a fine example of a rural adaption of the Picturesque-Gothic Revival style popular for domestic architecture during the second half of the nineteenth century.
+The house at 20 Peter Street, Markham, is recommended for designation for architectural reasons as a fine example of a rural adaption of the Picturesque-Gothic Revival style popular for domestic architecture during the second half of the nineteenth century.
 The spacious treed corner lot on which the house sits acts as a backdrop to enhance the architectural details of the Gothic Revival building.

 This lot at the southwest corner of Peter and Springdale Streets was part of a subdivision plan initiated by the owner, Jonas Ramer.
 The Plan was registered on September 18th, 1891, and it is believed that the Mennonite family of Sullivan built the house at 20 Peter Street soon after this.

+Architectural Description

-Architectural Description Jonas Ramer's subdivision sits to the north of the Canadian National Railway tracks and to the west of Main Street North (Hwy.#48).
+Jonas Ramer's subdivision sits to the north of the Canadian National Railway tracks and to the west of Main Street North (Hwy.#48).
 This area has maintained its residential character offset as it is from both the centre of town and Highway #48.

 The property has several mature trees; in particular, three large, deciduous to the south of the house and a row of two conifers and two deciduous to the north.
 The house sits well back from Peter Street, approximately thirty feet, but somewhat closer to the westward extension of Springdale Street, about fifteen feet.
 An expanse of lawn and the trees provide a strong separation between this house and its neighbour to the south.
-SCHEDULE "E" TO BY-LAW NUMBER 118-80 CONT.

 Initially L-shaped in plan with a cross gable roof, this two storey house has sprouted the familiar "tail" of additions to the rear.
 The overall plan of these additions is T-shaped with a simple gable roof covering each bar of the T. The main house is of timber frame construction on a fieldstone foundation.
 The original vertical board and batten cladding has been replaced with metal siding that maintains the vertical lines of the board and batten.

 The primary east elevation carries the decorative wood trim charachteristic of the Gothic Revival style in its Picturesque phase.
 The focus of the elevation is the verandah with its turned posts, and delicate floral-patterned frieze and brackets.
 The gable end is highlighted with pierced bargeboards and "triglyph" carved corner brackets.

 Beneath the bargeboard of the gable end two second storey windows project from the wall in a rectangular bay.
 The windows are double-hung and rectangular in shape.
 Their proportions - tall and narrow - serve to accentuate the height of the gable.
 A three-sided angled bay window on the ground floor fits beneath this rectangular projection.
-A fifteenpane, fixed-sash window is flanked on either side by a ten- 4 Under the verandah, the main entrance is located to the right with a window to the left.
+A fifteen-pane, fixed-sash window is flanked on either side by a ten-pane, fixed-sash window.

+Under the verandah, the main antrance is located to the right with a window to the left.
 This entrance is rectangular, slightly recessed with a wood sill and beaded casings.
 Behind an aluminum screen door remains a seven panel wood door.
 Above the verandah, the eave line is broken by a steeply pitched gable.
 A rectangular, double-hung window sits within the gable.
 While identical to one another the two window openings of this section are shorter and squatter than those of the gable end.
-SCHEDULE "E" TO BY-LAW NUMBER //8-80 CONT.